Why Disney hasn’t shared how many people watched ‘Hamilton’

 One day our ratings prince will come

 People like the historian Meir are optimistic that a universal streaming metric, calculated by an objective third party, is attainable in the not-so-distant future.
-One of the main hurdles, he says, is the nondisclosure mentality of Silicon Valley companies like Netflix, Amazon, and Apple, who have never been in the business of releasing ratings and box-office figures on a regular basis.
+One of the main hurdles, he says, is the nondisclosure mentality of Silicon Valley companies like Netflix, Amazon, and Apple, which have never been in the business of releasing ratings and box-office figures on a regular basis.
 “But now that studios are getting into direct-to-consumer streaming in a big way, the idea of an objective measurement will gain some momentum,” he says.

 “There might be a point that is you’re not opting into the system, it will look bad for you.
 That might be the pressure that brings the Silicon Valley companies around.
-The new entires [to streaming, such as Peacock and HBOMax] are studios first and tech companies second.
+The new entires (to streaming, such as Peacock and HBOMax) are studios first and tech companies second.
 Whereas the existing streaming companies are the other way around.”

 Disney, in fact, might be the one to turn the tide.
 With more hits like Hamilton coming out on Disney Plus, the company may make a push to create an industry standard to show off its success.
-“Part of Disney’s culture is to shower the creative with praise.
+Meir adds: “Part of Disney’s culture is to shower the creative with praise.
 It’s not like you have to sell a studio executive on the importance of reporting your success.”